Mohamed-Khaled-El-Sayed/README.md/README.md

 ## Project Features

-  * Upload a photo and see the magic happens on it .
+  * Upload an image file and see the magic happens on it .
   > Only jpg,jpeg and png file with maximum size of 10 MB is allowed.

   [![N|](2.png)]()

+  * Choose from our filters collection .

   [![N|](3.png)]()

   * GrayScales .